Skip to content

 Original architecture had progress lag:

-Frontend polls → Rust queries Python → Python responds → Rust returns → Frontend updates
+text Frontend polls → Rust queries Python → Python responds → Rust returns → Frontend updates

 Latency: ~200-500ms per update.